The Materiality of Ancient Greek Identities, 9th to 2nd Centuries BCE

 List of Contributors

-Introduction: The Materiality of Ancient Greek Identities
+Introduction: Identity and Materiality in the Ancient Greek World

 Emma Gooch and Jerome Ruddick (Newcastle University, UK)